You can find pirated copies of books and ebooks online in a few seconds, but do you think about the security of free PDF ebooks?

 Is one free book from a pirate worth the price of an infected computer and them gaining access to all your private data?

-Can Epub files contain viruses?
+Can EPUB files contain viruses?

 It said that Epub and Mobi files can contain viruses or malware, just like many other file formats.